 NJWeedman and Madaio have started a petition for a license to operate in the legal market.

-Senate Judiciary Chair Nick Scutari (D-Union) said in the last committee hearing that NJWeedman would not necessarily be barred from entering the legal market.
+Senate Judiciary Chair Nick Scutari (D-Union) said in a committee hearing that NJWeedman would not necessarily be barred from the legal market.
 His trafficking of large amounts of marijuana, though, will not be expunged.

 The Senate Democrats seem to be courting Declan O’Scanlon (R-Monmouth) for his vote.
 Along with others, he has said publicly that he wants the black market destroyed.